Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Abstract

 \section{Abstract}

-We study the interparticle potentials for few-particle systems in a scalar theory with a non-linear mediating field of the Higgs type.
+We study the inter-particle potentials for few-particle systems in a scalar theory with a non-linear mediating field of the Higgs type.
 We use the variational method, in a reformulated Hamiltonian formalism of QFT, to derive relativistic three and four particle wave equations for stationary states of these systems.
-We show that the cubic and quartic non-linear terms modify the attractive Yukawa potentials, which are dominant at small interparticle distances, by new terms that produce confining and quasi-confining interparticle potentials.
+We show that the cubic and quartic non-linear terms modify the attractive Yukawa potentials but do not change the attractive nature of the interaction if the mediating fields are massive.